 This hidden speakeasy is worth the price of the cocktails for the novelty alone.
 Even though it is conveniently located next to the Naumi Liora Hotel, my Singapore home, finding and getting into the hippest of all Singapore cocktail bars was a fun challenge.
-First you have to locate it which is harder than it sounds as the storefront rotates.
+First, you have to locate it which is harder than it sounds as the storefront rotates.
 When I visited it was a scotch tasting room…which should have been a dead giveaway.
 It is also connected to (and a part of) the Study restaurant.
-Nevertheless, we awkwardly walked past then sheepishly asked about the password.
-The only way you can get in is by deciphering the ever changing phrase found on their Facebook page.
+Nevertheless, we awkwardly walked past and then sheepishly asked about the password.
+The only way you can get in is by deciphering the ever-changing phrase found on their Facebook page.

 Once we cracked the code we were led into a secret glass waiting room which then led to the coolest of all Singapore cocktail bars.
 Super hip, Super fun, and a lot like my time at please don’t tell in NYC.

 Cocktail cost: S $22+

 Why it’s almost worth the price: the novelty of finding and getting in, watching the bartender work.